Centipede Class (Year 1) 2024 - 2025

 Thank you

-This half-term our class will be learning and rehearsing our writing skills using the text 'Where the Wild Things Are' by Maurice Sendak.
+This half-term our class will be learning and rehearsing our writing skills using the text 'The Secret of Black Rock' by Joe Todd Stanton

 Our writing focuses are: